ayns01/ColorLens/README.md

 ![colorlensColorFilter](https://user-images.githubusercontent.com/18627505/60846710-208fba00-a195-11e9-9c99-3f5c9574cfd9.png)

 **🔳Frame**<br>
-I was particular about this frames.
-I wanted to bring this frame close to real CHEKI frame.
+I was particularly concerned about these frames.
+I wanted to bring these frames close to real CHEKI frame.
 I made these frames using Sketch.
-Then I exported them for any density (1x, 1.5x, 2x, 3x, 4x).
+Then I exported them for desired density (1x, 1.5x, 2x, 3x, 4x).
-Then I set them to each density folder.Drawable directory is like below.<br>
+Then I set them to each density folder.Drawable directory looks like below image.<br>
 <img width="209" alt="drawableDir" src="https://user-images.githubusercontent.com/18627505/60847703-83368500-a198-11e9-83f0-f6c96ee65405.png">
 <br>![colorlensFrame](https://user-images.githubusercontent.com/18627505/60847552-d956f880-a197-11e9-912c-aa0aab27119e.png)

 **👇Doodle**<br>
-I wanted photo editor app which can doodle by finger.
+I wanted to make the photo editor app, can be doodled by finger.
 It was not hard to implement but a little bit complicated.
-To draw some line on device by finger, I needed to override onTouchEvent method (It can detect 3 actions of finger: down, move and up).
+To draw some line on device by finger, I had to override onTouchEvent method (It can detect 3 actions of finger: down, move and up).
 I added the path and paint into ArrayList everytime being drown.
 Then I overrided onDraw method to draw paths inside ArrayList on Canvas.
 I called onDraw method whenever drawing each line.
 ```